sktime/pytorch-forecasting/docs/source/m_layer.rst

 Implementing new architectures
 -------------------------------

-Please see the :ref:`Using custom data and implementing custom models <new-model-tutorial>` tutorial on how implement basic and more advanced models.
+Please see the :ref:`Using custom data and implementing custom models <new-model-tutorial>` tutorial and `extension templates <https://github.com/sktime/pytorch-forecasting/tree/main/extension_templates/v1>`_ to understand how implement basic and more advanced models.

 Every model should inherit from a base model in :py:mod:`~pytorch_forecasting.models.base`.